CalebCrumInstructor/my-flash-cards/README.md

 - Takes too long for cards to render on mobile (add pagination)
 - Drag and Drop does not work on mac
+- Do not see cards enough (Add heavier modifiers)